cse-kiet/PCSE25-18/README.md

 7. Run the Flask app using below command python3 app.py
 8. You can also use downloaded file in Model Section and play with it using Jupyter Notebook.

+⭐Testing Images
+If you do not have leaf images then you can use test images located in test_images folder Each image has its corresponding disease name, so you can verify whether the model is working perfectly or not

 ## Checklist:
-1. Final Project Report
+1. Final Project Report ✅
 2. Certificate VII Semester (Dated: December 2024).
 3. Certificate VIII Semester (Dated: May 2025).
 4. Synopsis
 5. Final Presentation
-6. Source Code
+6. Source Code ✅
-7. Database dump (.sql file)
+7. Database dump (.sql file) ✅
 8. If a web project, then a Docker file for deployment
-9. README (This file)
+9. README (This file)✅